Lake Sinclair

-Lake Sinclair is a man-made lake in central Georgia near Milledgeville.
+Lake Sinclair is a man-made lake in central Georgia near Eatonton.
 It is operated by Georgia Power.

 The lake was named after Benjamin W. Sinclair, a Georgia Power official.

 Location

-Located in the central region of Georgia, on the Oconee River, Lake Sinclair stretches through the counties of Baldwin, Hancock, and Putnam.
+Located in the central region of Georgia, on the Oconee River, Lake Sinclair stretches through the counties of Putnam, Hancock, and Baldwin.
 Lake Sinclair was created in 1953.
 With approximately 417 mi of scenic shoreline, winding coves and inlets as well as several vast stretches of open water, Lake Sinclair offers recreational boating pleasure.
 The lake is made up of a 15330 acre area of water and provides both electricity and recreation.
 Milledgeville, Georgia, is the largest city on Lake Sinclair, though most of the lake is located in Putnam County.

 Recreation

 Lake Sinclair is largely used by lake residents and people who live and house their boats, watercraft and RVs on the lake.
 There is easy access to the water with two public boat ramps provided by Georgia Power.
 There are also marinas and boat storage areas located on the lake.
 Other areas of access to the lake includes Oconee Springs Park.
 Lake Sinclair is the site of several fishing tournaments—both local and national—and attracts fishermen of various skill levels and interest.
 Visitors find fall and winter fishing at Lake Sinclair a special treat due to the mild climate and activity.
 There is also a popular fishing area below the dam near Milledgeville.
 Several recreation areas, such as Oconee Springs Park and Rocky Creek Park, provide day-use facilities that include picnic tables, grills, boat ramp and a small beach.
 There is camping and even cabin rentals provided at Oconee Springs Park, but not Rocky Creek Park.